littledan/js-shared-interfaces/GLOBALS.md

 ## Multi-environment properties of the global object

 Properties of the global object are the entry-point to the web's current JavaScript APIs, as built-in modules are not yet exposed.
-This page documents
+This page documents properties of the global object that are shared between embedders, and the level of compatibility between them.

+Note, information about Node.js compatibility [is welcome](https://github.com/mdn/browser-compat-data/issues/3280#issuecomment-453486379) in MDN.

 ### Conventions
 - Only include APIs which have built-in support in at least two environments, at least one of which is the Web.